larson-group/clubb_release/Readme.txt

 Generally:

-1. mkdir <CLUBB PATH>/rd_tune/

-2. Create and mount RAM disk on rd_tune
+1. Create and mount RAM disk on "output"

-3. Copy tune directory to rd_tune

-4. Run tuner
+1. Run tuner

 Linux Example
 Note that you will need ram disk support compiled into your kernel, which is